Angel Names

 Readers still ask about the meaning of the name, and that question is fair.
 Bezaliel is often explained through a God-language pattern because of its form, but any gloss remains less important than the source setting where the name appears.

-This is one of those guides where etymology cannot carry the whole article.
 A possible meaning may explain why the name sounds sacred, but it cannot repair unstable transmission or create a safe devotional role.

 That is why readers should treat the form more like a clue than like a verdict.
 A Hebrew-looking ending can point toward a God-name pattern without proving that the role is stable, devotional, or even safely transmitted.